xcart/xcart-docs/_pages/kb_en/import-export/csv_format_by_x-cart_data_type/csv_import_orders.md

     </tr>
     <tr>
       <td colspan="1" class="confluenceTd">customerAnonymous</td>
-      <td colspan="1" class="confluenceTd">If Yes, customer is anonymous person.</td>
+      <td colspan="1" class="confluenceTd">If Yes, the customer is an anonymous person.</td>
       <td colspan="1" class="confluenceTd">Yes/No</td>
     </tr>
     <tr>
       <td colspan="1" class="confluenceTd">customerAddressSame</td>
-      <td colspan="1" class="confluenceTd">Specify Yes if the customer billing and shipping addresses are the same, No otherwise</td>
+      <td colspan="1" class="confluenceTd">Use "Yes" if the customer billing and shipping addresses are the same; otherwise use "No".</td>
       <td colspan="1" class="confluenceTd">Yes/No</td>
     </tr>
     <tr>